thefishua/Miscellaneous-Beginner-Projects/README.md

 # Projects
-New programming projects from the summer of 2020\n Inspiration from Music
+New programming projects from the summer of 2020 Includes visual effects. music and games
-Inspiration from Video Games
-Inspiration with visual effects

-Basically a accumulation and collage of random processing programs that have no real purpose but are just for fun
+Basically a accumulation and collage of processing programs